endless-sky/endless-sky-wiki/MapData.md

 The name of a planet must be unique, and will only be used it there is an object in a system that refers to this same name.

-If a planet is being used to define a wormhole (i.e. an objects that is named in multiple systems), then giving it a description will cause the wormhole to create a link on the map when it has been discovered, and giving it a spaceport will cause NPCs to "land" on the wormhole.
+If a planet is being used to define a wormhole (i.e. an objects that is named in multiple systems), then giving it a spaceport will cause NPCs to "land" on the wormhole.

+**Deprecated since v.
+0.9.17**:

+Additionally, giving it a description will cause the wormhole to create a link on the map when it has been discovered.

+**Since v.
+0.9.17**: Create a `wormhole` node and then assign it to the planet using `wormhole <name>` (see below).

 ```html
 attributes <attribute>... "requires: <attribute>"